adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 3/9/20

+* Tried implementing adversarial training for a linear model in pytorch

 ## 2/9/20

 * Used MLFlow end to end in real life.Super convenient!